OpenMRBenelux/openmrb2021-hackathon/README.md

 ### Using GitHub issues to create a project

 Projects are created as `issues` on this GitHub repository to allow for a sensible workflow of project description and communication.
-For a good example of how this has worked in the past, see the list of projects for the recent [OHBM Hackathon](https://github.com/ohbm/hackathon2019/issues?page=2&q=is%3Aissue+is%3Aopen).
+For a good example of how this has worked in the past, see the list of projects for last year's [OpenMR Benelux](https://github.com/OpenMRBenelux/openmrb2020-hackathon/labels/Hackathon%20Project).

 First, select the `Issue` tab and then click on `New Issue`.